roy-ganz/toql/guide/src/derive/indelup.md

 # Collections
-Collections or dependend structs are **not** affected by insert / delete / update.
+Collections or dependend structs are **not** affected by insert, delete or update.
 You must do this manually (for safety reasons).

 However functions for collections are provided.